Packaging a single crate

 that might help you.
 They should have

-a couple lines at the top of the source code describing their functionality and
+a few lines at the top of the source code describing their functionality and

 some brief usage instructions.